stevenjmorgan/Politics_of_Sermons/README.md

 # Politics_of_Sermons
-Repository to study political communications in sermons
+Repository to analyze political communications in sermons